Burley, Leeds: Community

 St Matthias' Church is situated to the south-east of the old village.
 Built in 1854, it is a stone church with spire, and was designated a Grade II listed building on 5 August 1976.
 St. Simon's Church, funded by Edmund Denison-Beckett MP, was located on Ventnor Street but was closed as part of a clearance scheme in the 1960s.

-Burley public houses and members' clubs include The Cardigan Arms, Bridgewater Arms, The Merry Monk (now closed), Burley Social Club and Burley Conservative Club.
+Burley public houses and members' clubs include The Cardigan Arms, Bridgewater Arms, The Merry Monk (now closed), New Burley Private Members Social Club and Burley Conservative Club.
 There are three gyms, a 5-aside football centre and a nine-hole golf course.
 Burley Branch Library was open on Cardigan Road between 1926 and 2016, closing due to the poor condition of the building.

 The main shopping area is on Kirkstall Road and Burley Hill, where there are shops and restaurants.
 Cardigan Fields leisure park complex contains a multi-screen cinema, a nightclub, a gymnasium, a 10-pin Bowling, a public house, and a supermarket.

 The Leeds and Liverpool Canal and River Aire form Burley's southern boundary, and are popular with walkers, cyclists and fishermen.

 Burley Model Allotments, in what was once a quarry, has more than 100 plots and is bisected by Beechwood Crescent.
 The allotments have existed since 26 August 1892 when Leeds City Council acquired the site.
 It was replanned in 1956 and 1957 and on 26 June 1958 they were re-opened as Burley Model Allotments by the Lord Mayor of Leeds.

 Local artists open their homes as galleries to display their work as part of Triangle Art Day.